versluis/P2-Header-Ad/readme.txt

 = My ad looks a bit too high when I'm looged in - what gives? =

 This is a caveat: I can't "hook in" to P2's functions without hacking core files.
 Out of the box the ad will look nice when the tollbar on the front is not displayed.
 However when it is displayed, the advert will look a bit too high.
 You can add 25 pixels to its height to accomodate this, which means that your ad will look too low when the tollbar is not displayed.
 Adjust according to taste.
 If I find a way to rectify this, I will in a future update.
+You can also disable it when you're logged in.

 == Screenshots ==